sStaite/TNAgen/README.md

 ```

 ## Documentation
-Documentation can be found NOT_READY_YET
+Documentation can be found at https://trialingtnagen.readthedocs.io/en/stable/

 ## Examples
 First, we need to import the Generator module and instatiate a Generator object.